Storyflow Logo

 Monica HQ logo

-Pricing: Free for self-hosting.
+Pricing: Free self-hosted.
 Hosted from $9/month.
+Verify current pricing.

 7. Attio (Best Sales-Adjacent Personal CRM)